epsilon537/boxlambda/_drafts/latency_shakeup.markdown

 - 2 clock cycles to read a word from internal memory.
 - 2 clock cycles to write a word to internal memory.
-- 2 clocks cycles for each addi instructions.
+- 2 clock cycles for each addi instruction.
 - 4 clock cycles for a branch taken.

 There is more to a system than internal memory access, however.